 B2B wholesale plays a prominent role in just about every industry sector, from health care and industrial machinery to food.

-Most pharmaceuticals in the U.S. pass through wholesale distribution before reaching medical professionals and consumers.
-McKesson Corp. is a key player in that wholesale distribution network.
+• Most pharmaceuticals in the US pass through wholesale distribution before reaching medical professionals and consumers.
+McKesson is a key player in that wholesale distribution network.
 It has built relationships with many leading pharmaceutical manufacturers and makers of medical equipment.
-The company distributes a wide range of pharmaceuticals and other medical products to pharmacies, hospitals, health systems and clinics.
-The company delivers more than a third of all prescriptions in the U.S., supplying more than 40,000 customers.
+The company distributes a wide range of pharmaceuticals and other medical products to pharmacies, hospitals, health systems, and clinics.
+The company delivers more than a third of all prescriptions in the US, supplying more than 40,000 customers.

-MRS Packaging distributes food and beverage products across the Middle East.
-It has led the way in catering to the expanding tastes of consumers in those countries, with products like nachos, hotdogs and flavored popcorn.
-To support its 300% business growth in just a few years, the company implemented NetSuite’s OneWorld cloud-based ERP system(opens in a new tab).
+• MRS Packaging distributes food and beverage products across the Middle East.
+It has led the way in catering to the expanding tastes of consumers in those countries, with products like nachos, hotdogs, and flavored popcorn.
+To support its 300% business growth in just a few years, the company implemented a cloud-based ERP system.
 NetSuite helped the company simplify and automate interactions with suppliers around the world, while supporting local taxation rules and multiple languages.
 Improved supply-chain control eliminated stockouts and reduced inventory by up to a third.

 Benefits of B2B Wholesale

-- Specialization.
-Relying on wholesalers for distribution enables manufacturers to focus their energies on designing and making products.
+• Specialization: Relying on wholesalers for distribution enables manufacturers to focus their energies on designing and making products.
 By turning their sales over to intermediaries, they can avoid building and maintaining an expensive sales function.
-Wholesalers typically build up deep expertise in specific product categories and retail sectors that helps them ensure a steady supply of the products retailers need.
+Wholesalers typically build up deep expertise in specific product categories and retail sectors to ensure a steady supply of the products retailers need.

 B2B Wholesale Challenges

 B2B wholesale business can be challenging.
 Wholesalers must maintain operating efficiency while managing often complex relationships with their business customers.
 They also face new competition from online B2B marketplaces.
-Some of the key challenges include:
+Here are some of the key challenges.

 Wholesalers often sell on credit, so the ability to effectively track and manage accounts payable is vital to maintaining a healthy cash flow.